Motivic Multiple Zeta Values and the Block Filtration: Introduction

-is said to have \textit{weight} $n_1+\cdots+n_r$ and \textit{depth} $r$.
-Considering $\z$ instead as a function $\qpoly\to\C$ via iterated integrals, as described in \cite{waldschmidt}, we extend these notions to $\qpoly$, where the weight $|w|$ of a word $w\in\{e_0,e_1\}^\times$ is given by its length, and the depth $d(w)$ of $w$ is the number of occurrences of $e_1$.
+One way to pursue this is to consider an associated graded Lie algebra.
+We can see that $\gmot$ inherits two filtrations arising from filtrations on motivic multiple zeta values.
+The MZV $\z(n_1,\ldots,n_r)$ is said to have \textit{weight} $n_1+\cdots+n_r$ and \textit{depth} $r$.
+Considering $\z$ as a function $\qpoly\to\C$ via iterated integrals, as described in \cite{waldschmidt}, we extend these notions to $\qpoly$, where the weight $|w|$ of a word $w\in\{e_0,e_1\}^\times$ is given by its length, and the depth $d(w)$ of $w$ is the number of occurrences of $e_1$.
 Thus we define